PavarisAsawa/Hierarchical-Decentralized-DRL/README.md

 - Implement two-layer control architecture:
     - High-Level Controller (HLC): Responsible for navigation decisions based on heuristic function (distance between agent and target).
     - Low-Level Controller (LLC): Responsible for local locomotion control (standing, walking) using only local sensory inputs and HLC signals.
-- Both HLC and LLC must be trained using model-free RL methods (e.g., PPO, A2C).
+- Both HLC and LLC must be trained using PPO.
 - Evaluate centralized vs decentralized policies in terms of robustness, adaptability, and performance in navigation tasks.

 ### Scope
 - Using four-legged Ant robot model in Isaac lab environment.
-- Using PPO and A2C for baseline algorithm.
+- Using PPO for baseline algorithm.
 - Compare LLC Centralize (4 legs in 1 agent) and fully-decentralize (separate all 4 legs) with centralize HLC.
-- State observation is heuristic function (distance between agent and target) for HLC and joint state for LLC.
-- Using Curriculum learning for training robots.

 ## Installation